-The Fortran compiler allows misalignment of data if specified by the use of special options.
+The Fortran compiler allows misalignment of data if specified by special options.

-As discussed in the previous section, the architecture of the IRIS-4D series assumes a particular alignment of data.
+As discussed in the previous section, the architecture of the IRIS $4D^{^{TM}}$ series assumes a particular alignment of data.
 ANSI standard Fortran 77 cannot violate the rules governing this alignment.
 Many opportunities for misalignment can arise when using common extensions to the dialect.
 This is particularly true for small integer types, which